chromium/chromium/docs/mac_build_instructions.md

     itself much, so if you're know what you're doing, you can likely get the build working with an older version of macOS as long as you get a new version of the macOS SDK on it.
+*   An APFS-formatted volume (this is the default format for macOS volumes).

 ## Install `depot_tools`